nipil/dedicated-server-availability-watcher/README.md

 ## email-sendmail

+**Note** : As the docker image is a "distro-less", if you REALLY want to use the `email-sendmail` notifier (instead of `email-smtp`) and want to use Containers, you must change the secondary image to a "usual" image, like `debian:stable`, then customize and build your own image.

-First of all, we use `msmtp` as `sendmail` provider.
+So if you want to proceed, you can then (for example) use `msmtp` as `sendmail` provider.
-See the [documentation](https://marlam.de/msmtp/documentation/) for anything related.
+See the [documentation](https://marlam.de/msmtp/documentation/) for anything related.\
 How to send email using `msmtp` is outside the scope of this document and project.

 You will first need to :